ReluctantHacker/notes/cs/computerScience.md

 Modern CPU mainly constructured with 3 important part:
   * **CU(Control Unit)**: CPU is the brain of a computer, CU is the brain of a CPU.
 It send tasks and control ALU and register.
   * **ALU(Arithemtic Logic Unit)**: Doing the actual calculation.
 The input of ALU is controlled by CU.
 And the calculation result will send back to CU through output or "flags".
   * **Register**:  Registers are often compared with RAM because except for the speed, they are pretty much doing the same thing.
 To truly understand the difference, you have to know a concept called [Memory Hierarchy](https://shihyu.github.io/books/ch17s05.html).
 According to accessing speed, from fast to slow(also from expensive to cheap), there are four layers of Memory Hierarchy: Register(CPU), cache(CPU), Memory(RAM), Hard Disk(including SSD).
-Regardless the costs, the reason why not all used registers is that CPU is very small
+Regardless the costs, the reason why not all used registers is that CPU is very small.
+Register use flip-flop electric disign, normal RAM unit using transistor plus a capacitor design which is simpler but more slower because of capacitor generally need time to charge.